Paul-568/Delani-Studio/README.md

 ### Contact Information

-If any querries reach me at ptuleto@gmail.com
+If you want to collaborate reach me at ptuleto@gmail.com

 ### License